acatone-git/SteelSeries_Stratus_Plus_Bluetooth_Setup_Windows/README.md

 ## Step 2

-- On Windows, navigate to PC Settings > Devices > Bluetooth & Other Devices
+- On the PC, navigate to PC Settings > Devices > Bluetooth & Other Devices

 - Click on the + button labeled "Add Bluetooth or other Device"
 - Select Bluetooth & then pick the device named "Steelseries Stratus+"